 Native Arizona trees have grown accustomed to the climate, but all trees have a natural lifespan.
 Storm damage, drought, soil depletion, and disease can all hasten the demise of a formerly healthy tree.
 Stressed trees are dangerous: they drop boughs or topple over entirely, causing property damage, severe injury, or even death.
-Learn eight ways to tell if a tree is at risk of falling so you can call for preventative maintenance before tragedy strikes.
+Learn eight signs a tree is going to fall so that you can call for preventative maintenance before tragedy strikes.

 Take a Good Look Around